garuda-linux/pkgbuilds/README.md

 - Clone your fork locally ([short git tutorial](https://rogerdudler.github.io/git-guide/))
 - Add the desired changes to PKGBUILDs or code
 - Ensure [shellcheck](https://www.shellcheck.net) and [shfmt](https://github.com/patrickvane/shfmt) report no issues with the changed files (run the `lint.sh` script)
-- Commit and push any changes back to your fork
+- Commit using a [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/#summary) and push any changes back to your fork
 - [Create a new merge request at our main repository](https://gitlab.com/garuda-linux/pkgbuilds/-/merge_requests/new)

 We will then review the changes and eventually merge them.

 ## Deployments

 Deployments may automatically be triggered by appending `[deploy *]` to the commit message.
+Unlike the PKGBUILD checks, these are only available for commits on the `main` branch.
 Supported are:

 - `[deploy all]`: Deploys a full `garuda` routine, meaning all PKGBUILDs in this repository
 - `[deploy pkgname]`: Deploys the package `pkgname`, by replacing this with `garuda-bash-settings`, `garuda-bash-settings` would be the deployed package